What Should Be The Ideal Blog Post Length?

 a.
 Increased Time Spent on the Page

-The longer your blog postings are, the longer readers will stay on your site.
+The longer your blog postings are, the longer readers stay on your site.
 Google monitors how long visitors spend on your website and absorb your content.
 They use this as part of their decision-making process to choose where to rank your content.

-Naturally, 2000-word long-form articles will keep your clients reading for extended periods, but only if the content is of high quality and addresses their search queries and purpose.
+Naturally, 2000-word long-form articles will keep your clients reading for extended periods, but only if the content is high quality and addresses their search queries and purpose.

 b.
 Detailed Exploration of Content